-The only principle of statutory construction invoked by the Court that would justify a perfunctory and inconclusive analysis of a statute's language and history is one that is irrelevant to this case.
-This is the notion "that if Congress intends to alter the 'usual constitutional balance between the States and the Federal Government,' it must make its intention to do so 'unmistakably clear in the language of the statute.'"
+The only principle of statutory construction employed by the Court that would justify a perfunctory and inconclusive analysis of a statute's language and history is one that is irrelevant to this case.
+This is the notion "that if Congress intends to alter the 'usual constitutional balance between the States and the Federal Government,' it must make its intention to do so 'unmistakably clear in the language of the statute."
 Ante, at 6, quoting Atascadero State Hospital v.
-Scanlon, 473 U. S., at 242.
+Scanlon, 473 U. S. 234, 242 (1985).
 As the Court notes, Atascadero was an Eleventh Amendment case; the "constitutional balance" to which Atascadero refers is that struck by the Eleventh Amendment as this Court has come to interpret it.
 Although the Court apparently wishes it were otherwise, the principle of interpretation that Atascadero announced is unique to cases involving the Eleventh Amendment.

-Where the Eleventh Amendment applies, the Court has devised a super-clear-statement principle far more robust than its requirement of clarity in any other situation. deed, just this Term, the Court finally has indicated that this clear-statement principle is not simply a means of discerning congressional intent.
+Where the Eleventh Amendment applies, the Court has devised a super-clear-statement principle far more robust than its requirement of clarity in any other situation.
+Indeed, just this Term, the Court finally has indicated that this clear-statement principle is not simply a means of discerning congressional intent.
 See Gilhool v.
-Muth, - U. S. -, -, Nos.
-87-1855 and 87-7147, slip op., at 8 (1989) (concluding that one may not rely on a "permissible inference" from a statute's language and structure in finding abrogation of immunity); id., slip op., at - (BRENNAN, J., dissenting); Pennsylvania v.
-Union Gas, - U. S. -, -, n.
-2, No. 87-1241, slip op., at 10, n.
-2 (1989); id., slip op., at 4, n.
-3 (Brennan, J., dissenting).
-Rather than helping us simply to identify congressional intent, this interpretative principle erects one more barrier for Congress to pass before it may create a cause of action against the States in federal court; its purpose, so far as I can tell, is to make Congress acutely aware of its decision to render States liable in damages.
-Since this case was brought in state court, however, this rigid drafting requirement has no application here.
+Muth, - U. S. --, (1989) (slip op., at 8) (concluding that one may not rely on a "permissible inference" from a statute's language and structure in finding abrogation of immunity); id., slip op., at - (Brennan, J., dissenting); Pennsylvania v.
+Union Gas Co., - U. S. -, -, n.
+2 (1989) (slip op., at 10, n.
+2); id., at -, n.
+3 (Brennan, J., dissenting) (slip op., at 4, n.
+3).
+Rather than helping us simply to identify congressional intent, this interpretative principle erects one more barrier for Congress to pass before it may create a cause of action against the States in federal court.
+Since this case [] was brought in state court, however, this rigid drafting requirement has no application here.
 The Eleventh Amendment can hardly be "a consideration," ante, at 8, in a suit to which it does not apply.

 That this Court has generated a uniquely daunting requirement of clarity in Eleventh Amendment cases explains why Quern v.
-Jordan did not decide the question before us today.
+Jordan, 440 U. S. 332 (1979) did not decide the question before us today.
 Because only the Eleventh Amendment permits use of this super-clear-statement principle, the holding of Quern v.
 Jordan that § 1983 does not abrogate States' Eleventh Amendment immunity tells us nothing about the meaning of the term "persons" in § 1983 as a matter of ordinary statutory construction.
 Quern's conclusion thus does not compel, or even suggest, a particular result today.